RandyKLe/YummyNoodleBar/4/README.md

 ## Step 4: Creating rich HTML views using JSP and Spring Tags

-Your application is now ready to :-
+Your application is now ready to:

-* Create a basket for the user to keep the items they want in
+* Create a basket for the user to keep the items they want
-* Add views to generate HTML.
+* Add views to generate HTML
-* Add view templates to keep common HTML in.
+* Add view templates to keep common HTML

-You will be working within the Web domain, first created in step 2.
+You will be working within the Web domain, first created in [step 2](../2/).

 ## Creating a basket